 7. Social and employment problems

 While having AS should not have any direct impact on employment, being unable to work for long periods may make gaining or keeping a job more difficult.
-The disorder can also affect a person’s social and public life as it progresses.
+The condition can also affect a person’s social and public life as it progresses.

 People experiencing chronic pain may be less likely to visit friends and may find that they are facing symptoms of isolation and depression.

 It is important for people to stay active and keep up with a regular treatment plan to help reduce symptoms and promote feelings of well-being as much as possible.

 Most of the common complications caused by AS are treatable.
 However, there are some less common complications of AS, including:

 8. Cauda equina syndrome